When cold feet strike – what turns a buyer off a property?

 2. Immediately sign the contract of sale, thrilled with your purchase?

-We think it’s pretty obvious, but you’d be surprised how many sellers (and some inexperienced agents) don’t put a whole lot of effort into their open homes.
+“We think it’s pretty obvious, but you’d be surprised how many sellers - and some inexperienced agents - don’t put a whole lot of effort into their open homes,” Matt says.

 ▶ Bad smells like pet odours, cigarette smoke and general mustiness

-- Unkempt gardens
+▶ Unkempt gardens

-- Litter and clutter around the property (this goes for inside and out!)
+▶ Litter and clutter around the property (this goes for inside and out)

-▶ Small repairs not being done
+▶ Small repairs not being fixed;

 The agent’s conduct